ONSdigital/tredegar/src/main/resources/bulletins/Key Statistics and Quick Statistics for local authorities in the United Kingdom.md

-Theme: People, Population and Community
+﻿Theme: People, Population and Community
 Level 2: Health and Social Care
 Level 3: Disability
 Summary: This statistical bulletin presents key results for the UK population from the individual censuses of England and Wales, Scotland and Northern Ireland.
 The bulletin focuses on the topics of population, ethnicity, country of birth, health, housing and accommodation.
-Headline 1: On census day 27 March 2011, the proportion of the usually resident population in the UK aged 16 and over who were married had decreased from 51 per cent in 2001 to 47 per cent in 2011.
-The overall number of married people has remained the same at 23.9 million.
+Headline 1: The usually resident population of the United Kingdom was 63.2 million on census day, a growth of 7% (4.1 million) since 2001.
-Headline 2: The usually resident population of the United Kingdom was 63.2 million on census day, a growth of 7 per cent (4.1 million) since 2001.
+Headline 2: Nearly one in five (18%, 11.4 million) of the UK population reported having a limiting long-term health problem or disability in 2011.
-Headline 3: In 2011 the majority of UK residents described themselves as belonging to a white ethnic group (87 per cent, 55 million).
+Headline 3: In 2011 the majority of UK residents described themselves as belonging to a white ethnic group (87%, 55 million).
 Contact name: Peter Stokes
 Contact email: census.customerservices@ons.gsi.gov.uk